DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 ![KEYNOA](/img/KEYNOA/MQTT1SelectDataHub.png)

 3. Populate the "Policy Configurations" which will be used to create MQTT application certificate.
-The Policy Configurations are partially auto filled, while all the fields can be modified.
+The Policy Configurations are autofilled from the values we put in while creating the CA.

 \*Hover over the `i` circles for more information about each configuration.